DamianSuess/Learn.AzureRTOS/readme.md

 ## Renaming

 Note from Eclipse-ThreadX.
 Some of the links in the Configure Environment are be broken, and the new [Eclipse-ThreadX/Samples](https://github.com/eclipse-threadx/samples) repo doesn't include it.
+An issue has been filed with their [samples repo](https://github.com/eclipse-threadx/samples/issues/39).

 This repository is a snapshot of the old Azure RTOS Samples repo from 2022-04-06